jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 access to the latter's contact information through RDAP entity objects, which should aid troubleshooting.

 In addition to troubleshooting, serving RPKI meta-data over RDAP offers a convenience to network operators through a simple lookup mechanism.
-As is demonstrated in the [@?RDAP-GUIDE](https://rdap.rcode3.com/misc/uses.html), constructing custom RDAP scripts is relatively easy and beneficial to network operators for the purposes of reporting.
-Systems such as [@?JDR](https://blog.nlnetlabs.nl/introducing-jdr/) have shown the utility of such an approach.
+As is demonstrated in the [@RDAP-GUIDE] constructing custom RDAP scripts is relatively easy and beneficial to network operators for the purposes of reporting.
+Systems such as [@JDR] have shown the utility of such an approach.

 This specification next defines RDAP object classes, as well as lookup and search path segments, for the ROA, ASPA, and BGPSec Router Certificate registration data.